hastec-fr/apash/doc/bash/fr/hastec/apash.md

 # apash

-Translation from most of the apache libraries for shell.
+Translation for shell scripts of some apache libraries.

 ## Overview